Samsung Galaxy Note9: Design, specs, features, and pricing

 A Bluetooth S Pen and zippy processors aren’t all that’s new in the Note9.
 There’s an improved pair of cameras on the back — cameras that share nearly the same specifications, not coincidentally, as those in the Galaxy S9.

-The cameras comprising the dual rear camera model — one of which has a telephoto lens that delivers up to “2x zoom” — are both 12MP.
+The cameras comprising the dual rear camera model — one of which has a telephoto lens that delivers up to 2x optical zoom and 10x digital zoom — are both 12MP.
 But the wide-angle lens has a variable aperture: A tiny contracting and expanding motor embedded in the Note9’s camera module affords you the freedom to switch between f/1.5, a lower aperture better suited to dim lighting, and 2/4, the default setting.

 The camera app’s set-it-and-forget-it Automatic mode flips to the f/1.5 aperture automatically when the ambient lighting dips below 100 lux.
 And a new AI-powered scene detection optimizes color settings like contrast, white balance, exposure, and more based on landscapes, people, animals, or objects in frame.
 (Handy speech bubbles let you know if someone blinked during a snapshot or if your hand was a bit wobbly.)